The Lasting Impact of Italian Immigration on American Culture

 - It's a Wonderful (Italian-American) Life

 Sports like soccer, car racing, and even skiing are all popular activities that have long been revered in Italy.
 Soccer's popularity has grown worldwide, and today, there are millions of fans in America, largely due to the influence of Italian immigrants.
 And many famous athletes have had Italian roots, including legendary baseball player Joe DiMaggio, who has often been hailed as one of the greatest players of all time.
-Other Italian-American baseball greats include Tommy Lasorda, Yogi Berra, and Joe Torre, former manager of the New York Yankees.
+Other famous Italian Americans include Tommy Lasorda, Yogi Berra, and Joe Torre, former manager of the New York Yankees.
 Famed Olympian Mary Lou Retton is also of Italian descent.
 From boxing and football to golfing and figure-skating, Italians have long played an important role in American sports.